 Adult female from Doi Inthanon National Park, Chiang Mai, Thailand, 1400 m elevation.
 The specimen was caught shortly after sundown on a road…”

-But what all these herpetologists had overlooked, was that the snake in the picture was not a krait at all… the easiest way to tell is the lack of the enlarged vertebral scale plates typical for the Bungarus genus (only not as distinctly visible in the Bungarus lividus).
+But the authors had overlooked that the snake in the picture was not a krait at all… the easiest way to tell is the lack of the enlarged vertebral scale plates typical for the Bungarus genus (only not as distinctly visible in the Bungarus lividus).

-Even still today, many sources mention Thailand as part of the range of the Bungarus multicinctus, but all based on this false record.
+Even till today, many sources mention Thailand as part of the range of the Bungarus multicinctus, but all based on this false record.

 OK, we were not ruling out that this species could occur on Thai soil, but certainly we were NOT expecting that we would confirm its presence in Thailand within less than an hour in the area!

 The night started great with a big Bungarus fasciatus crossing the road.
 And really in less than an hour, a 2nd snake revealed itself.
 We jumped out of our car and couldn’t believe our eyes.
 We really couldn’t.
 All we were saying was: “This looks very interesting!
 Very interesting!”
-Afraid to jump to conclusions too fast like our professional predecessors, we sent our pictures to other herpers, initially even adding that it could well be a weird morph of a Bungarus candidus.
-But everyone agreed that it did not look anything like a Blue Krait.
+Afraid to jump to conclusions too fast, we asked others about their opinion, initially even adding that it could well be a weird morph of a Bungarus candidus.
+But everyone agreed that it did not look anything like a Malayan Krait.

 With a total white band count of 50, and based on the range, we concluded it to be Bungarus multicinctus wanghaotingi.